react-declarative/react-declarative/docs/Readme.md

 ## Usage

-There are four main props that you need to pay attention to.
+There are four main props which you need to pay attention to.

 ### 1. fields